UOS-COM-6018/COM6018/materials/assignments/assignment2/assignment2.v1_1.md

 - **Your model file should be named 'model.joblib' and must not exceed 80 MB in size.**
 - **You can only train your model using the provided training data (augmentation is allowed).**
 - **You cannot use any pre-trained models.**
-- **You may only use the standard Python libraries and the following: numpy, matplotlib, seaborn, pandas, scikit-learn, joblib.**
+- **You may only use the standard Python libraries and the following: numpy, matplotlib, seaborn, pandas, scikit-learn, joblib, Pillow (for image processing)**

 ## 5. Assessment